 Instead, photon counting detectors with spectroscopic capabilities allow instead to count the quanta interacting and obtain an information about the energy of each photon.
 This technology can be used to eliminate electronic noise, increase spatial resolution and take advantage of the spectral information to improve the diagnostic power, resulting in a lower radiation dose and enabling the implementation of advanced imaging techniques, such as tissue discrimination.

-Our group is involved in the INFN Medipix4 project, which is aimed at the development and application of the integrated circuits (ASICs) developed by the Medipix4 Collaboration at CERN, which will allow to develop detectors with performances far beyond the state-of-the-art.
+Our group is involved in the MEDIPIX4 and TIMEPIX4 project funded by INFN-CSN5, which is aimed at the development and application of the integrated circuits developed by the Medipix4 Collaboration at CERN, which will allow to develop photon-counting detectors with performances far beyond the state-of-the-art.

 Micro-CT has applications both in medical imaging and in industrial computed tomography.
 In general, there are two types of scanner setups.
 In one setup, the X-ray source and detector are typically stationary during the scan while the sample/animal rotates.
 The second setup, much more like a clinical CT scanner, is gantry based where the animal/specimen is stationary in space while the X-ray tube and detector rotate around.
 These scanners are typically used for small animals (in-vivo scanners), biomedical samples, foods, microfossils, and other studies for which minute detail is desired.